Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

       dimension_x : Width and length of our domain at this point for the x coordinates. l_dx = dimension_x / l_nx;

       dimension_y : Width and length of our domain at this point in for the y coordinates. l_dy = dimension_y / l_ny;

+      bathfile : path file of the bathymetry for the tsunamievent2d setup

+      disfile : displacement file path for the tsunamievent2d setup.

+      outputfilename : The outputfilename is the name of both the output file and the checkpoint.
+                        They will share the same name, and the checkpoint can be found in the following path: /outputs/cp. input example : output.nc

+      usecheckpoint : false or true.
+If true, it would use the checkpoint in the 'cp' folder.
+If false, it would not use any checkpoint.
+Additionally, if there is a checkpoint with the same name as the one for the output file we are generating now, the old checkpoint would be overwritten.checkpoint would be made automatically after every 7 timestep

       Feel free to adjust the arguments to suit your needs.
       And don't forget to build the project after every change.